 Unless you have been hiding under or rock or just started following a keto diet, chaffles have taken the keto world by storm the past couple of weeks.
 Chaffle Recipes are posted all over keto Facebook groups and keto pages.
-Chaffles take what many of us miss and give us a way to enjoy a delicious low carb bread or dessert.
-With so many recipe options, I polled my Facebook page, Facebook Group, and Instagram and asked everyone what questions they had about chaffles.
-In this post, I’ll answer those questions and explain everything I know about chaffles.
+They take what many of us miss and give us a way to enjoy a delicious low-carb bread or dessert.
+With so many recipe options, I polled my Facebook page, Facebook Group, and Instagram and asked everyone what questions they had about chaffles for this post to give you an ultimate list of helpful tips.

 What is a Chaffle?

 The traditional keto chaffle only has two ingredients egg and cheese.
 The egg and shredded cheese are combined then scooped out on a waffle iron called the Mini Dash Waffle Maker to make low-carb waffles (or chaffles).
 There are tons of variations of the traditional keto chaffle recipe that have resulted in sweet desserts as well as savory chaffles that use additional ingredients.
 I’ll include links in this post to various recipes.

 How Do You Make a Chaffle?